 Again, from the Strip, you’ll want to head east on Flamingo Avenue, turning left onto Linq Lane.
-One thousand or so feet ahead of you, you’ll see the parking lots on your left.
+One thousand or so feet ahead of you, you’ll see the parking lots on your right.
 This is self-parking.

 Random Linq Hotel Parking Garage Tidbits